Azure/Cloud-Native/website/blog/2022-09-12/index.md

 ### 2. [Configure Dapr in ACA:  Components](https://learn.microsoft.com/azure/container-apps/dapr-overview?tabs=bicep1%2Cyaml#configure-dapr-components)

 The next step after activating the Dapr sidecar, is to define the _APIs_ that you want to use and potentially specify the **Dapr components** (specific implementations of that API) that you prefer.
-These components are created at environment-level and can be accessed by all Dapr-enabled Container Apps running in it.

-By default, Dapr-enabled containers apps in an environment will load the complete set of deployed components -- **use the `scopes` property** to be more specific about components loaded by each ACA.
+These components are created at environment-level and by default, Dapr-enabled containers apps in an environment will load the complete set of deployed components -- **use the `scopes` property** to ensure only components needed by a given app are loaded at runtime.
 Here's what the ARM template `resources` section looks like for the example above.
-This tells us that the environment has a `dapr-pubsub` component of type `pubsub.azure.servicebus` deployed - where that component is loaded by default in apps specified by name (`publisher-app`, `subscriber-app`).
+This tells us that the environment has a `dapr-pubsub` component of type `pubsub.azure.servicebus` deployed - where that component is loaded by container apps with dapr ids (`publisher-app`, `subscriber-app`).

+**NOTE: The secrets approach used here is ideal for demo purposes.
+We recommend using Managed Identity + Dapr for Azure services in production.
+For more details on secrets, see tomorrow's post on secrets!**

 ```json
 {
   "resources": [